tyto-sec/rainbow-raider-api/README.md

 ### **Description**

-The **Rainbow Raider API** is a tool designed to facilitate a Rainbow Table attack on hashes such as MD5, SHA-1, SHA-256, and SHA-512 stored in a database.
+The **Rainbow Raider API** is a tool designed to simulate a Rainbow Table attack on hashes such as MD5, SHA-1, SHA-256, and SHA-512 stored in a database.
 The API provides an endpoint for uploading plaintext password wordlists, converting them into their respective hashes, and storing them in the database.

 ### **Features**